 Brent Reach is delivered in partnership with EACH Counselling and Support, specialists in group work and life-skills sessions.

-As well as visiting people in their own homes, services are delivered through drop-in centers, such as those delivered by Change Grow Live.
+As well as visiting people in their own homes, services are delivered through drop-in centers.
+You can find out more at: www.brenthubs.com

-People are helped to maintain their tenancies and also to become more independent; being given support to improve their budgeting, develop their computer skills, and overcome common problems like depression and substance misuse.
+People are helped to maintain their tenancies and also to become more independent; being given support to improve their budgeting, develop their computer skills, and overcome problems such as depression and substance misuse.

 Help Thames Reach floating support services to help vulnerable people in the local community